D. D. Crabb: Life

 He remarried on August 19, 1903, to Mary Margaret Earle.
 Mary Margaret adopted Crabb's daughter, Zelda.
 He operated ranches near Flagstaff and Phoenix.
 In June 1910 the couple had a daughter., Genevieve.
 By 1909 he had his own ranch in Skull Valley.
 Later that year, Crabb and a partner, John Hurley, purchased a large ranch, the Burnt Ranch, west of Prescott.
 They created the Burnt Ranch Land and Cattle Company.
 The firm made another large deal in August 1910 when they purchased the Hopen Land and Cattle Company near Pinedale in Navajo County for an estimated $100,000.
 The company continued to expand over the next few years, including the purchase of the large cattle property of Joe Rudy in the Skull Valley area in March 1911.
 Upon the purchase of the Burnt Ranch, the Crabbs moved to Pinedale, but retained a residence in Phoenix where the family could spend the winters.

 In August 1914, Crabb declared his intent to run for the state senate seat from Navajo County.
 He was one the lone Republican vying for the nomination for the single seat.
 Being unopposed in the Republican primary, Crabb became their nominee.
 In the general election, he defeated Democrat James M. Flake, and became the sole Republican in not just the state senate, but in the entire 2nd Arizona State Legislature.
 He was appointed to several committees during the first session of the legislature: Judiciary; Appropriations; Constitutional Amendments and Referendum; Suffrage and Elections; Agriculture and Irrigation; Live Stock; and State Accounting and Methods of Business.

 In March 1916, Crabb sold his portion of the Hopen and Cattle Company to his partners.
 The sale of his interest also coincided with his moving from his ranch home in Pinedale to a new ranch in Aguila.

-The Crabbs moved to Escondido, California in 1937, where Delmore began operating a small cattle ranch.
-Webb was a charter member of the San Diego Yacht Club.
+The Crabbs moved to Escondido, California, in 1937, where Delmore began operating a small cattle ranch.
+Webb was a charter member of San Diego Yacht Club.
 Crabb died on May 16, 1947, in San Diego, California.